anancap/cryptocurrencies/README.md

 10\.
 Less corrupted money such as gold still has significant worldwide value (as of 2022, [about $10 trillion](https://www.forbes.com/sites/stevenehrlich/2021/12/28/six-numbers-that-defined-cryptos-record-year/)); however, it's heavy, taxed, hard to transport across borders due to metal detectors, [has been made illegal](https://en.wikipedia.org/wiki/Executive_Order_6102) over certain amounts in the past, and the market value of gold is likely manipulated by governments.
 Companies that tried to restore less corrupted money with modern digital conveniences have faced legal consequences (e.g. [E-gold](https://en.wikipedia.org/wiki/E-gold), [Goldmoney](https://www.bbc.com/news/world-europe-jersey-57357523), etc.) due to governments' comprehensive and coordinated control of underlying physical land.

 11\.
 Cryptocurrencies attempt to create less corrupted money.
 They are primarily digital.
-Their supply is simply asserted ("by fiat"; Latin, "let it be done").
+Their supply is simply asserted by fiat.
 They use a ledger to perform transactions.
 The ledger is a chain connecting transactions together that can be verified mathematically using cryptography; this is called a blockchain.
 Most commonly, this ledger is distributed across many computers without any required trust.

 12\.
 Cryptocurrencies have essentially no weight and they're easy to "take" across borders as one only needs a small digital file that can fit on a USB stick (or stored on a remote computer), and a short password.